vineetk1/fairseq/README.md

 ```
 # Training a new model
 ### Download dataset
-Check that the current working directory is ''fairseq''.
+Verify that the current working directory is **fairseq**.
 ```
 cd examples/dialog
 ```
 1. Go to https://fb-public.app.box.com/s/chnq60iivzv5uckpvj2n2vijlyepze6w
-1. Download dialog-bAbI-tasks_1_.tgz in directory fairseq/examples/dialog
+1. Download dialog-bAbI-tasks_1_.tgz in directory **fairseq/examples/dialog**
 ```
 tar zxvf dialog-bAbI-tasks_1_.tgz
 ```
-Check that the dataset is in directory fairseq/examples/dialog/dialog-bAbI-tasks.
+Verify that the dataset is in directory **fairseq/examples/dialog/dialog-bAbI-tasks**.
 ### Convert dataset to fairseq dataset format
-Check that the current working directory is fairseq/examples/dialog.
+Verify that the current working directory is **fairseq/examples/dialog**.
 ```
 python3 create-fairseq-dialog-dataset.py data-bin/dialog
 ```
-Check that the converted dataset is in directory fairseq/examples/dialog/fairseq-dialog-dataset/task6.
+Verify that the converted dataset is in directory **fairseq/examples/dialog/fairseq-dialog-dataset/task6**.
 ### Download pretrained word vectors
-Check that the current working directory is fairseq/examples/dialog.
+Verify that the current working directory is **fairseq/examples/dialog**.
 ```
 mkdir pretrained-word-vectors
 cd pretrained-word-vectors